The Golden Circle.

 Along with oogling the tectonic plates, another popular activity here is SCUBA diving or snorkleing in Þingvallavatn lake, which is Iceland's largest natural lake.
 At Silfra fissure, you can actually swim in between the two tectonic plates in some of the clearest water you will find anywhere in the world.
 The water comes from nearby glaciers, and therefore is very clean — and very cold — year-round.

-After Þingvellir, our small group headed to Gullfoss waterfall (“Golden falls”), one of the most well-known waterfalls in Iceland.
+After Þingvellir, you'll probably head to Gullfoss waterfall (“Golden falls”), one of the most well-known waterfalls in Iceland.
 This double waterfall, with its blue-green water and multiple viewpoints, is impressive — much more impressive in person that I expected it to be.

-From Gullfoss, it was on to Haukadalur geothermal valley, which is home to the geysers Geysir and Strokkur.
+From Gullfoss, it's on to Haukadalur geothermal valley, which is home to the geysers Geysir and Strokkur.

-It's actually here that the term “geyser” comes from.
+It's actually here that the term “geyser” was born.
 Upon seeing these erupting pools of hot water for the first time, Europeans had no word to describe them (they had yet to see them in Yellowstone or New Zealand yet).
 They asked the Icelanders what they were called — and hence some form of “geyser” began to be used around the world.

 Geysir actually comes from the Old Norse word “geysa,” which means “to gush.”
 Geysir, therefore, is often referred to as the “daddy” geyser.
 He used to erupt quite regularly, but has quieted down quite a bit in his old age.
 These days, the show is put on by Strokkur, which erupts roughly once every 4-7 minutes.

-Obviously, we all stuck around to see at least 3 eruptions.
+Obviously, when I was there I stuck around to see at least 3 eruptions.

 Kerið Volcanic Crater

-Our last stop of the day was at Kerið, an impressive volcanic crater lake.
-Not all Golden Circle tours include a stop at this site, but I was very excited that ours did.
+Another place you might stop is at Kerið, an impressive volcanic crater lake.
+Not all Golden Circle tours include a stop at this site, but some will.

 The crater is actually the intact caldera of a volcano that erupted about 3,000 years ago and has since filled with ground water.
 Its rare for a caldera to be so well-preserved after an eruption, but scientists think that Kerið was actually a cone volcano that emptied its magma, and that the cone then collapsed inward (instead of exploding outward).

-The red volcanic dirt and rock here makes you feel like you're on Mars, and the fact that the lake was frozen was an added bonus.
+The red volcanic dirt and rock here makes you feel like you're on Mars, and the fact that the lake was frozen when I visited was an added bonus.

 Which of these sites would YOU be most excited to see in person?